aporlowski/pi-sdr/README.md

 2. Input the frequency as 858487.500 kHz
 3. Keep the mode on `Narrow FM`
 4. This channel is significantly harder to tune, as there is no voice audio to guide us.
 P25 is a digital broadcast, so the control channel is a consistent broadcast of what sounds like digital noise.
 See this [youtube video](https://www.youtube.com/watch?v=KtWhSuAL1_Q&t=5s) to get an idea of the sound we are looking for.
 Mine sounds similar to the video but with less of the screeching, chirping, and a slower paced rhtymic thudding.
 5. Also, at this higher frequency your reciver error will be amplified.
-I have to tune -23.1 kHz to center on the true signal.
+I have to tune approximately -23.1 kHz to center on the true signal.
 This is quite far due to my cheap reciever, and in my case the corrected peak happens to be a slightly less than the peak that appears at the true frequency.
 Do not be tricked if you have a strong signal at the true frequency but not the correct noise.
 Investigatge all peaks nearby.
 6. Once you have identified the signal return the offset to zero, thus returning to the true frequency, and use the `ppm`found on the `Input` tab to align the corrected signal onto the true frequency.
 This will be a number we use later.
 In my case it is 28 ppm.
 Better SDR dongles should be significantly smaller.
 The sound may no longer be the same digital noise, that is okay.
 Jot down this number for use later.

 ### Configure and Launch OP25 Software to Listen to P25 Commuincation